yoshifuji/Vagrant-Ansible-Wordpress/README.md

 This is a WordPress development environment that uses Vagant and Ansible to start developing in less than 5 minutes.
 In addition to this the LAMP environment allows to serve any type of PHP application (```html``` folder).

+NOTE: I created my own box based on bento box, because ansible was taking too long.
+This box was builded using this repo and nothing more.

 ## Prerequisites

 You'll need to have the following prerequisites **installed** on your workstation: